JoeyJoHa/OLMv1/tools/rbac-manager/README.md

 # RBAC Manager Tool

-A Python tool for extracting and managing RBAC permissions from operator bundles using the `opm` binary and interacting with OpenShift catalogs via `catalogd`.
+A Python tool for extracting and managing RBAC permissions from operator bundles using the `opm` binary and interacting with OpenShift catalogs via the `catalogd` service.
+The tool uses `opm` to interact with bundle images stored at container registries, and communicates with the catalogd service inside the `openshift-catalogd` namespace using HTTP requests.
 This tool automates the generation of secure RBAC resources and Helm values for OLMv1 operator deployments.

 ## Features